Skip to main content

 The Deployment Attachments section of the Configurations page displays a list of any InterSystems cloud service deployments currently attached to the hub.

-To attach additional InterSystems cloud service deployments to the hub:
+To attach an additional InterSystems cloud service deployment to the hub:

-1. On the Configurations page, in the Deployment Attachments section, click Attach Deployments.
+1. On the Configurations page, in the Deployment Attachments section, click Attach Deployment.

-2. On the Available Deployment Attachments dialog, select the InterSystems cloud service deployments you want to attach to the hub, and then click Attach.
+2. On the Available Deployment Attachments dialog, select the InterSystems cloud service deployment you want to attach to the hub, and then click Attach.

 Note:

-The deployments must be in the same AWS region as Network Connect.
+The deployment must be in the same AWS region as Network Connect.

 You cannot attach a deployment that has a private network address range that conflicts with that of a deployment already attached to Network Connect.